leighleighleigh/saab-93NG-HPD-hacker/README.md

 A board to go in between the SAAB SID/HPD connector on 2003+ 93 Gen2 Models, so that the UART-based protocol can be reverse engineered.

 # Project structure
+- /esp8266_sid_board
+  - This is the PlatformIO project, which is used to interface an esp8266 with the sid-board.
+  - (Without a microcontroller driving the sid-board, nothing happens.)
 - /sid-board
   - This is the KiCad 5 project!